EliXie212/bios-611-project/README.md

 Shiny App
 ---------
-To explore the distributions of different explanatory variables in healthy population vs disease population, open the
+To explore the distributions of different explanatory variables in healthy population vs disease population, open the shiny_app.R file from the files and then click on 'Run App' button on the upper right corner of the code section.